surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 13.11.0-dev.1 (2022/11/21)**
+**Version 13.11.0-b.1 (2022/11/23)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the meta tags and Schema head markup cache expiration from 1 week to 1 month.
+	* Updated the head markup cache expiration from 1 week to 1 month.
+	* Removed the head markup cache expiration adjustment to 1 hour when a cache plugin is detected.
 * **Bugfixes**
 	* None.
 * **Developer Notes**